Establishing the Dark Matter Relic Density in an Era of Particle Decays: Boltzmann Equations without Entropy Conservation

-For a given $T_{\rm RH}$ we can translate $A_{\times}$ into the corresponding temperature $T_{\times}$ at which the radiation and $\phi$ components become comparable, as shown in Figure \ref{fig:2} (center).
-The approximate value of $T_{\rm Max}\simeq0.3\times (M_{\rm Pl}H_I T_{\rm RH}^2)^{1/4}$ is shown as the black dashed line and the separation between $T_{\rm Max}$ and $T_{\times}$ gives an indication of the length of the period for which the system is dominated by the decaying $\phi$ states.
+For a given $T_{\rm RH}$ one can translate $A_{\times}$ into the corresponding temperature $T_{\times}$ at which the radiation and $\phi$ components become comparable, as shown in Figure \ref{fig:2} (center).
+The approximate value of $T_{\rm Max}\simeq0.3\times (M_{\rm Pl}H_I T_{\rm RH}^2)^{1/4}$ is shown as the black dashed line and the separation between $T_{\rm Max}$ and $T_{\times}$ gives an indication of the length of the transition from the initial expansion rate to radiation domination.
 Figure \ref{fig:2} (right) illustrates the temperature evolution and the points at which $T_{\rm Max}$ and $T_{\times}$ occur for two specific cases.
 Once the temperature drops below either $T_{\times}$ or $T_{\rm RH}$ the system transitions to radiation domination with $H\propto T^2$.
 The scenario of interest here is the case in which the dark matter relic density is set prior to the onset of radiation domination, as we discuss in the next section.